artkeller/CYFRAM/README.md

 - Examples for **AVR** (Uno/Nano/Mega, fixed SPI bus) and **ESP32** (freely mappable SPI/I2C pins, larger I2C chunk)

+Pro costs more Flash than Legacy (roughly +750–1700 B depending on bus and target) in exchange for bounds checking, typed error codes, and bus-transaction safety — see [`SIZING.md`](./SIZING.md) for measured figures (AVR/Uno; ESP32 not measured, see note there).

 ## Installation

 **Legacy** (`CYFRAM`): as usual via the Arduino Library Manager, or as